fireship-io/fireship.io/hugo/content/courses/react-next-firebase/ssr-profile-page.md

 ---
-title: User Profile Page
+title: SSR User Profile Page
-description: User getServerSide props to render a user profile
+description: Implement server-side rendering to fetch data on the server
-weight: 21
+weight: 32
 lastmod: 2021-02-01T10:23:30-09:00
 draft: false
-vimeo:
+vimeo: 508681163
-emoji: 🔥
+emoji: 😎
-video_length: 11:47
+video_length: 5:43
 ---

 ## Helpers

-The following helpers will be reused on in other components to simplify our code.
+The following helpers will be reused on in other components to simplify the code.

 {{< file "js" "lib/firebase.js" >}}
 ```javascript